Jack Scannell, the man who coined Eroom’s law, on the end of an era in drug R&D, the frontier of drug discovery, and COVID-19.

 The necessary and counterintuitive approach at this point, we believe, is to start with the technology areas worst hit by neglect, stagnation, and rising costs, and figure out how to restart their progress.1

 Take healthcare for example.
-While computers got faster and cheaper year after year for the last five decades, healthcare costs shot three to four times higher than inflation in the last two decades alone.2
+While computers got faster and cheaper year after year for the last five decades, healthcare costs shot up to four times higher than inflation in the last two decades alone.2

 Yet, unlike other stagnant technology areas, like defense or nuclear energy, most people will agree that healthcare is both badly broken and vital to fix, so by starting there at least, fewer people will try to stop an ambitious founder.

-The great promise was that by unlocking the secrets of biology, we would create all kinds of life-saving, even life-enhancing medicine, from a full-course-meal in a pill to a general cancer cure.
+Its great promise was that by unlocking the secrets of biology, we would create all kinds of life-saving, even life-enhancing medicine, from a full-course-meal in a pill to a general cancer cure.

 Moreover, breakthroughs in pharma would open up new avenues of research in many ancillary fields, from nutrition and anti-aging to preventative medicine writ large.
-The more progress we’d make, the less effort we’d have to put in to uncover new secrets.
+The more progress we’d make, the less effort we’d have to put in to uncover additional secrets.

 However, today’s pharma industry looks nothing of the sort.
 Looking from the outside, it seems that despite a growing mountain of scientific and technical know-how, the cures only seem to get harder and harder to find.
 So, one might reasonably ask: What went wrong?